About Finca Tierra

-A social entrepreneur, visual artist, and farmer, Ian is a native of Ohio in the United States.
+A father, social entrepreneur, visual artist, and farmer, Ian is a native of Ohio in the United States.
 He holds a BFA Magna Cum Laude in visual art from Wright State University, and is experienced in geographic information systems (GIS), urban planning, sustainable community design and natural structures.
 Growing up, Ian spent the summers visiting Native American archeological sites in the United States.
 He's also traveled in Asia and Europe.

-Ana is a human rights lawyer of Costa Rican and Spanish heritage.
+Ana is a mother, social entrepreneur, human rights lawyer and a farmer of Costa Rican and Spanish heritage.
 She holds a degree in Law from Universidad Latina de Costa Rica and a Notary Masters from Universidad Santo Tomas.
-Ana has worked with the United Nations' Food and Agriculture Organization, and served as legal advisor to the president of the Human Rights Commission of the Costa Rican National Assembly.
+She specialized in indigenous rights as a lawyer and political activist.
+Ana has worked with the United Nations' Food and Agriculture Organization, and served as legal advisor for policy making to the president of the Human Rights Commission of the Costa Rican Congress.
+She is certified as a trainer on Non Violent Communication by the United Nations' University of Peace.
+And also certified as a permaculture designer.

 Widely traveled, Ana has lived and worked in Spain, China and the United States.
 As both an activist and attorney she's long been a community organizer in local development projects focusing on excluded communities, autonomous development and social organization.
-Ana's passionate about Finca Tierra’s ability to contribute to the food security of the local community by supporting traditional uses of plants in the region.
+Ana is passionate about Finca Tierra’s ability to contribute to the food security of the local community by supporting nutritional and medicinal uses of plants in the region.
+She is currently working on her vision of Talamanca region to become a sustainably manage county, where the infrastructure, urban and developing planning will become directed in a sustainable way becoming the "green face" of Costa Rica, and hopefully an example for the rest of the world.

 Get our newsletter